Hossam-H22/Desktop_Anywhere_Server/README.md

 - **Real-Time Communication:** Enable mobile and desktop to communicate with each other.
 - **Desktop Management:** CRUD operations for managing desktops, including creation, retrieval, updating, and deletion.
 - **Mobile Management:** CRUD operations for managing mobiles, including creation, retrieval, updating, and deletion.
-- **Media Upload:** Utilize Cloudinary to securely upload and manage files.
+- **Media Upload:** Utilize Multer to securely upload and manage files.